 Stone barn conversionLangport, Somerset

 The small stone outbuilding formed part of the main house curtilage.
-It was close to the family home and once used as a log and garden store.
-This little building has been refurbished to a lovely, spacious annexe.
+It was close to the family home and used as a log and garden store.
 The building had never been built for human occupation, so a full scheme of renovation and upgrade of the building was required, including some underpinning, a raft foundation, new roof and redirecting an underground stream.
+This little barn has been refurbished to a lovely, spacious annexe.

-Through careful design and use of space, two double bedrooms and a bathroom were formed in the roof space with new dormers overlooking the garden to the south.
-The open plan kitchen/diner is bright and welcoming with glazed double doors onto a little walled courtyard.
+Through careful design and use of space, the roof space houses two double bedrooms and a bathroom, with new dormers overlooking the garden to the south.
+The open plan kitchen/diner is bright and welcoming with glazed double doors onto a walled courtyard.
 This space flows through to the sitting room where the new wood burner helps create a very cosy space.
 The ground floor shower room is discretely accessed off the stairwell so that mobility and independence can be maintained as long as possible.